ginathegenius/aws-cda-study-guide/README.md

 ```

 ## Cloudformation
-- Termination Protection - can be enabled to prevent a stack from being accidentally deleted
+- **Stack Termination Protection** - can be enabled to prevent a stack from being accidentally deleted.
+Similarly, the **'cloudformation:DeleteStack' Action** applies to entire stack(s)
+- The **DeletionPolicy** attribute can be used to preserve a specific resource when its stack is deleted
+- The **DeletionPolicy Retain** option can be used to ensure AWS CloudFormation keeps the resource without deleting the resource
 - cfn-init helper script can be used to install packages, create files, and start/stop services

 ## Kinesis

+## Cloudfront

+## ElastiCache
+- CloudFront and ElastiCache are both caching technologies which can be used to improve performance of web applications, by caching data and content
+- ElastiCache is the best option for storing session state as it is scalable, highly available and can be accessed by multiple web servers

+## CloudWatch
+- With detailed monitoring, data is available in 1-minute periods for an additional charge.
+- If you want to collect metrics at 10 second intervals, you need to use high-resolution metrics